strategineer/personal-website/content/books/2022-03-01/index.md

 It's not an easy read but now more than ever you have an obligation to read it to make it clear to you what happens when the fascists take over.

+---

+I haven't read the other two novels in this collection but I should.